tomirodriguez/firebase-web-twitter/README.md

 -  Once the main view is accessed, the aggregated list of all messages from users we follow (including mine) will be displayed.
 -  When selecting one of the following users, the timeline should only show posts from that user.
 -  Again, if no follower is selected, it should show the aggregated message list of all the users you follow.
+-  The content of a message should include this info: author name, date, content

 **Posting a message**